Hildesheimer Rabbinical Seminary: Reestablishment

 In 2009, the Seminary was reestablished with the blessing of Professor Dr. Meir Hildesheimer and Rabbi Azaria Hildesheimer, great grandsons of the founder, under the name Rabbinerseminar zu Berlin.
 The contemporary Seminary is funded by the Central Council of Jews in Germany and the Ronald S. Lauder Foundation, and occupies premises at the Skoblo Synagogue and Education Center in Berlin Mitte.
-Rector of the institution is Dayan Chanoch Ehrentreu, formerly the Rosh Beth Din of the London Beth Din.
+Rector of the reestablished institution was Dayan Chanoch Ehrentreu, formerly the Rosh Beth Din of the London Beth Din.
+From 2020, Rav Moshe Mordechai Farbstein served as co-Rektor, and with the passing of Dayan Ehrentreu in 2022, became the only Rektor of the institution.

-The Seminary has ordained eight rabbis since 2009, who serve as community rabbis in Freiburg im Breisgau, Köln, Leipzig, Osnabrück, Potsdam, and as educators in Frankfurt am Main and Berlin.
+The Seminary first ordained Rabbis in 2009.
+Graduates serve as community rabbis and as educators in Freiburg im Breisgau, Köln, Leipzig, Osnabrück, Potsdam, Frankfurt am Main and Berlin.

 The course of study is four years, and is divided into two major and one minor areas of study.

 The major areas are classical Talmud and Halacha, and a state accredited degree in social work offered by the University of Applied Sciences - Erfurt.

 The minor area includes professional qualifications such as pastoral care, bereavement counseling, and public speaking, as well as intellectual history and constitutional law.

 In 2013, the Seminary established an affiliate institution in partnership with the Israelitische Religionsgemeinde zu Leipzig, the Institute for Traditional Liturgy, to train both rabbinical students and communal lay leaders to lead prayer services in accordance with halachic practice and normative ritual tradition; see Jewish liturgy and Nusach.